swcarpentry/shell-novice/episodes/03-create.md

 - "`rm path` removes (deletes) a file."
 - "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
-- "Nano is a very simple text editor: please use something else for real work."
+- "Depending on the type of work you do, you may need a more powerful text editor than Nano."
 ---

 We now know how to explore files and directories,